 Pssst.
-How’s your DX (Delivery Experience)?
+How’s your delivery experience (DX)?

 Neuroscientists have calculated that the delivery experience alone makes up 35% of the overall customer journey experience.
-Whether you have a small but steady stream of parcels to send, or lots of parcels going out every day, having an efficient delivery process is fundamental to ensuring you’re offering a competitive customer experience.
+Whether you have a small but steady stream of parcels to send, or lots of parcels going out every day, an efficient delivery process is fundamental to ensuring you’re offering a competitive customer experience.

 Our guide to delivery offers plenty of advice and tips for growing retailers who need to get to grips with post-purchase.
 So, let’s start at the beginning…